 Down the hatch.
 Next comes the Kissing of the Cod.
 Now since the moratorium in 1992, it is quite difficult to get a cod fish.
 I won’t get on a rant about that today.
 So instead we used a whitefish or smelt that was caught by us a few days prior.

 After completing all the tasks, my friend has been granted the rite of passage by the Royal Order of Screechers – presented his certificate of being an honorary Newfoundlander.

 If you come to rural Newfoundland & Labrador, check with the local pubs.
 If you are not successful, look me up as I would be happy to conduct the Screech-in ceremony, so you too can be an Honorary Newfoundlander.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on January 28, 2012, in Heritage, Vacations and tagged canada, cod, Czech Republic, Great Northern Peninsula, Labrador, Newfoundland, Newfoundland & Labrador, Newfoundland Screech, Newfoundlander, screech, screech-in, seal.
+Posted on January 28, 2012, in Tourism, Vacations and tagged canada, cod, Czech Republic, Great Northern Peninsula, Labrador, Newfoundland, Newfoundland & Labrador, Newfoundland Screech, Newfoundlander, screech, screech-in, seal.
 Bookmark the permalink.
 5 Comments.